zsoterr/kubernetes-ai-examples/project-k8s-kubectl-ai_gui/README.md

   - `README.md` – this file
 - License: **MIT License** – see `LICENSE` file in the parent folder

+## Security note
+This PoC is intended for **local** use on a jump-host or admin workstation. **Do not expose it directly on the internet** without authentication/proxying and controlled firewall rules.

 ## Usage
 1. **Pre-requisites**::
 - **Ubuntu Linux**: